vladdez/rainfall/Resources/method.md

 QA:
 - why we can rewrite exit function
-- <exit@plt> from n calls real 'exit' address from GOT.
-GOT keeps addresses of libc library.
+- <exit@plt> from n calls real 'exit' address from PLT.
+PLT si procedure linkage table, keeps addresses of libc library.
 We can change the value inside GOT by the new address

+- what is the function of PLT?
+- instead of searaching the location of function each call, it is faster to call the function that will remember it

 #6
 - attack: buffer overflow
-- binary behavior: segfault without parameter, Nope with parameter
+- binary behaviour: segfault without parameter, ‘Nope’ with parameter
 - targeted functions: n, m and main
 - vulnerability in n: strcpy() in comparison to strncpy() has no limitimg argument
-- defense: function n with system call is non-called
+- defence: function n with system call is non-called

 Method:
 - find the overflow size of strcpy
-- find eip offest size after overwlofing strcpy
+- find eip offset size after overwlofing strcpy
 - find the address of n function
 - overflow and change eip address by n address